 Holders of Claims should carefully consider the factors set forth below, as well as the other information set forth in this Disclosure Statement or incorporated herein by reference, prior to determining whether to vote to accept the Plan.
-The risks and uncertainties described below include all of the risks and uncertainties which the Bank Committee believes to be material at this time but are not the only ones facing RFSC.
-Additional risks and uncertainties that the Bank Committee does not currently know or that the Bank Committee currently deems immaterial may also impair RFSC's or the Company's business, operations, financial condition, operating results or ability to successfully adversely affect RFSC's or the Company's business, operations, financial condition, operating results or ability to successfully consummate the Restructuring.
+The risks and uncertainties described below include all of the risks and uncertainties which the Creditors' Committee believes to be material at this time but are not the only ones facing RFSC.
+Additional risks and uncertainties about which the Creditors' Committee does not currently know or that the Creditors' Committee currently deems immaterial may also impair RFSC's or the Company's business, operations, financial condition, operating results or ability to successfully consummate the Restructuring.
+If any of the following risks actually occur, they could materially adversely affect RFSC's or the Company's business, operations, financial condition, operating results or ability to successfully consummate the Restructuring.